NetworkedPlanet/datadock/docs/_user-guide/adding-data.md

 order: 3
 ---

-This document describes the import interface for adding data to the Linked Data Laboratory.
+This document describes the import interface for adding data to DataDock.
 For a quick guide on how to import data, please read the [Getting Started Guide](../getting_started/).

 ## Procedure

-The basic procedure for adding data to the Linked Data Laboratory is quite simple.
-You must be [logged in](./logging-in-and-out.html) to the Linked Data Laboratory portal to perform this action.
+The basic procedure for adding data to DataDock is quite simple.
+You must be [logged in](./logging-in-and-out.html) to the DataDock portal to perform this action.
 You can access the interface to add data either from your Dashboard page by clicking on the `Add Data` button, or by selecting the `Add Data` link from the drop-down list in the page header.